FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 -   Level 2: Basic Authorization - Check which resources and verbs the currently logged-in user should have access to.
 -   Level 3: Advanced Authorization - Fine grained control through [XACML](https://en.wikipedia.org/wiki/XACML).

-**Keyrock** can be used to offer a simple Level 1 and 2 PDP on its own, and can offer level 3 combined with additional generic enablers.
+**Keycloak** can be used to offer a simple Level 1 and 2 PDP on its own, and can offer level 3 combined with additional generic enablers.
 This tutorial will only be concerned with the logged in site itself.
 Securing other services in conjunction with a [PEP Proxy](pep-proxy.md) will be dealt with in a later tutorial.

 ### Authentication Access

-If **Keyrock** (or any other OAuth2 provider) has successfully logged in, an `access_token` has been provided saying that the user exists.
+If **Keycloak** (or any other OAuth2 provider) has successfully logged in, an `access_token` has been provided saying that the user exists.
 This information is sufficient to **authenticate** a User.

 Level 1 PDP can be used in conjunction with any OAuth2 provider using any flow.

-If a user has authenticated using **Keyrock**, the freshness of the access token can be checked by making a GET request to the `/user` endpoint.
+If a user has authenticated using **Keycloak**, the freshness of the access token can be checked by making a GET request to the `/user` endpoint.

 #### 6️⃣ Request